 Open ended Fund: In the opposite to this, the fund manager sells assets for investors to leave the fund, but can accept new investments into the fund at any time.

-We have compiled a study on the performance of some of the UK’s major property indices on a total return basis against the Investment Property Database (IPD) valuation of UK property performance, the FTSE 350 and FTSE Gilts All Share.
+We have compiled a study on the performance of some of the UK’s major property indices on a total return basis against the Investment Property Database (IPD) valuation of UK property performance, the UK top 350 and UK all share gilts.
 Data is available for a seven year period.
-It concludes that over this time, property has outperformed the FTSE and UK Gilts.
-In this case standard deviation represents the move away from the rolling average 12 monthly return and shows that although performance has been good, it has been more volatile than being invested in equities (FTSE 350) or bonds (FTSE All Share Gilts).
+It concludes that over this time, property has outperformed the UK Gilts.
+In this case standard deviation represents the move away from the rolling average 12 monthly return and shows that although performance has been good, it has been more volatile than being invested in equities (UK top 350) or bonds (UK all share gilts).